From the Resene paint and decorating problems solver

 While dampening a porous surface can ease paint application in exterior situations, paint will never cure over a permanently wet surface and blistering may result, particularly on horizontal surfaces where water is liable to pond.

-In common with all exterior surface coatings, the colour of your paint finish may be affected by U.V. light.
-Resene uses the finest pigments commercially available, but even these are liable to change after constant exposure to sunlight.
+Like all exterior surface coatings, the colour of your paint finish may be affected by U.V. light.
+Resene uses high quality concentrated tinters, but even these are liable to change after constant exposure to sunlight.
 Any changes will be gradual, but after a few years the difference between shaded and exposed areas may become noticeable.

 Resene paints are designed to resist fading, however the combined presence of strong U.V. light and lime in the surface can lead to premature fading.
 Sometimes lime staining is mistaken for fading.
 Lime staining occurs when the lime in the surface has leached through and is deposited on top of the paint surface as a white deposit that looks similar to fading.
 If this occurs, the lime must be blocked off with a suitable paint system.
 Resene recommends all fresh plaster surfaces are coated with Resene Limelock first.

 Resene Clearcoat UVS U.V. protective glaze may be used as a finish coat over freshly painted bright organic hues and shades to protect these more vulnerable pigments against fading.